blakeshall/build_a_better_lex/_posts/2019-3-29-another-simple-zoning-improvement.md

 title:  "Another simple zoning improvement for Lexington"
 date:   2019-3-29 9:00:00 -0500
 tags: [ Lexington, development, zoning ]
+description: "Lexington's zoning ordinance is filled with little details that prevents incremental, mixed use development.
+One such detail is in the accessory uses for the B-1 zone."
 ---

 Lexington's zoning ordinance is filled with little details that prevents